Glistix/glistix/README.md

 in { inherit mainOutput otherFunction; }  # The sky is the limit!
 ```

+> [!WARNING]
+>
+> When in pure evaluation mode (e.g. in Flakes without `--impure`), you will have to specify the system in `package.lib.loadGlistixPackage { system = "system name"; }` (e.g. `"x86_64-linux"`), as the package would have to be built using a Glistix derivation (which depends on the system), **unless that package caches build output** as explained in the section below (in which case the system isn't necessary at all, as the Nix files are ready to be imported, so no build occurs).

 #### Build caching

 You can optionally **cache the built Nix files in your repository** (or somewhere else) so Nix users **don't depend on the Glistix compiler to import your Glistix project** (if they don't have Glistix installed already, **the compiler will be compiled from scratch, which can take several minutes**).
 To do so, you can create an `output` folder in your repository and, **after each (relevant) build** with `glistix build --target nix`, run: